Email FacebookTwitterMenu burgerClose thin

 Retired couple on a beach

-Inheriting an IRA from a spouse means the beneficiary can simply name himself or herself as the new owner of the account and treat it as if it had been theirs all along.
-Or the bereaved spouse can roll the funds into a new account.
-If the inheritor is someone other than a spouse, the usual approach is to set up an inherited IRA, keeping the original owner’s name on the account and naming the inheritor as the beneficiary.
+Inheriting an IRA from a spouse means the beneficiary simply name themselves as the new owner of the account and treat it as if it had been theirs all along.
+Likewise, the surviving spouse can roll the funds into their own IRA.
+If the heir is someone other than a spouse, the usual approach is to set up an inherited IRA,

 Sometimes it might make more sense to disclaim an inherited IRA if, for example, the inherited funds would mean the beneficiary’s estate would be so large it would incur the federal estate tax.
 In the event an IRA is disclaimed, the funds would go to other beneficiaries named on the account.